The start of a legacy.

-A third-generation jeweler, I was born into a family enterprise with an incredibly rich story.
+A third-generation jeweler, Jeff Kellmer was born into a family enterprise with an incredibly rich story.
 It is one of innovation, grit, and refinement.
-Yes, this eclectic mix of attributes existed in my grandfather, Jack Kellmer, when he began the Jack Kellmer Company in 1936.
+This eclectic mix of attributes existed in his grandfather, Jack Kellmer, when he began the Jack Kellmer Company in 1936.

-Known today as Kellmer Jewelers, my grandfather set the standard and expectation for Greater Philadelphia’s discerning clientele.
+Known today as Kellmer Jewelers, Jack set the standard and expectation for Greater Philadelphia’s discerning clientele.
 With trips to Antwerp, Belgium and Idar-Oberstein, Germany he set out to procure the finest diamonds and most precious gemstones on the planet.

-When a customer entered his store, which was awash in travertine marble and adorned with lavish brass chandeliers suspended from 50-foot ceilings, they knew they entered someplace special.
+When a customer entered a Jack Kellmer Company store, awash in travertine marble and adorned with lavish brass chandeliers suspended from 50-foot ceilings, they knew they entered someplace special.

-The well-heeled were greeted by hundreds of linear feet of jewelry showcases, brimming with the world’s most intricately crafted pieces.
+The well-heeled were greeted by hundreds of linear feet of jewelry showcases brimming with the world’s most intricately crafted pieces.
 Everyone was treated with impeccably personalized service.
-The type of service where employees know their clients by name, anticipate every need, and go to lengths unheard of to create an unforgettable experience.
+The type of service where employees knew their clients by name, anticipated every need, and went to lengths unheard of to create an unforgettable experience.

-I invite you to come in.
-Learn about the next phase in Kellmer Jewelers evolution.
-With that said, it would be my honor to have my family legacy woven into your family’s history.
+I personally invite you to come in and be a part of Kellmer Jeweler’s continuing evolution.
+It would be an honor to have my family legacy woven into the fabric of your family’s history.